 Support and home assessments

 You may find it worthwhile to gain expert advice from professionals such as Occupational Therapists and specialist home adaptation companies who can evaluate your home and assess your requirements to ensure long-term independence.
-They support homeowners by recommending adaptations to make daily activities easier and safer, enabling inclusion in the home.
+They support homeowners by recommending adaptations, such as domestic lifts, to make daily activities easier and safer, enabling inclusion in the home.

-A recommendation with a more successful outcome is the installation of a through-floor home lift – a future proofed adaptation which removes the need for subsequent home alterations and costs.
-Following an assessment with a trusted assessor, a Stiltz Home Lift can be installed in your home quickly; usually in a matter of days, and provides safe, easy access between all levels in the home.
+A recommendation with a more successful outcome is the installation of a through-floor home lift – a future-proofed adaptation that removes the need for subsequent home alterations and costs.
+Following an assessment with a trusted assessor, a domestic lift can be installed in your home quickly; usually in a matter of days and provides safe, easy access between all levels in the home.